cortex-js/compute-engine/src/README.md

 ### Functions as Object Literal

-The default representations of **functions** is as an object literal with a `"fn"` key.
+The default representation of **functions** is as an object literal with a `"fn"` key.
 The value of the key is an array representing the function head and its arguments.